parketh/parketh/README.md

 <br>

-# Hi there, I'm Park
+## Hi there, I'm Park 👋🏽

-I'm a web3 founder and financial analyst turned smart contract + full stack developer.
+- I'm a web3 founder and financial analyst turned smart contract developer.

-I'm currently building [Sphinx](https://github.com/sphinx-dex), a novel AMM for launching, trading and earning tokens on Starknet.
+- I'm currently building [Sphinx](https://github.com/sphinx-dex), a novel AMM for launching, trading and earning tokens on Starknet.

-I've previously worked at companies like [Google](https://github.com/google) and [Fabric Ventures](https://github.com/fabric-ventures).
+- I've previously worked at companies like [Google](https://github.com/google) and [Fabric Ventures](https://github.com/fabric-ventures).
 I also hold an MBA from London Business School.

 ## Stats